 Puppies learn social structure, dominance, and patience during the first eight weeks of life.
 When they are separated too early, the foundation for training can be more difficult to establish and may result in separation anxiety, destructive behavior, or lack of bite inhibition.
 Behavior problems caused by early separation can make dogs, in particular, more difficult to adopt and, in worst-case scenarios, can contribute to the likelihood of dog bites and can be a public safety threat.
 One study using a control group found that disease susceptibility and mortality was higher in puppies with a shorter maternal-contact period.

-These bills would also update and clarify some old language in the kennel licensing laws, specifically: 137: Registration and licensing of dogs; 137A: Kennel licenses; 137B: Sale or other delivery of unlicensed dog by kennel licensee.
+This legislation would also update and clarify some outdated language in the kennel licensing laws, specifically: 137: Registration and licensing of dogs; 137A: Kennel licenses; 137B: Sale or other delivery of unlicensed dog by kennel licensee.

-• Update language in 137B, which would help ensure a city or town licensing authority knows when a dog is purchased from a kennel and moves into the city or town and also help ensure a city or town knows where the dogs in a kennel go when transferred.
+- Help to ensure that a city or town licensing authority knows when a dog is purchased from a kennel and moves into the city or town, and also help to ensure that a city or town knows where dogs in a kennel go when transferred.

-Lastly, they would prohibit a person from selling, exchanging, trading, bartering, leasing or displaying for commercial purposes any dog or cat on any roadside, public right-of-way, parkway, median, park or other recreation area, flea market or other outdoor market, or commercial or retail parking lot regardless of whether access for such purposes is authorized.
-This section shall not apply to the transfer of a dog or cat by, or to, a shelter, municipal animal control facility or animal rescue organization (regardless of payment or compensation); or to the display of a dog or cat as part of a state or county fair exhibition, a 4-H program or similar exhibition or educational program.
-This section was added to protect consumers and animals from this unsafe practice.
+These bills would also prohibit a person from selling, exchanging, trading, bartering, leasing or displaying for commercial purposes any dog or cat on any roadside, public right-of-way, parkway, median, park or other recreation area, flea market or other outdoor market, or commercial or retail parking lot, regardless of whether access for such purposes is authorized.
+This section shall not apply to the transfer of a dog or cat by, or to, a shelter, municipal animal control facility, or animal rescue organization (regardless of payment or compensation); or to the display of a dog or cat as part of a state or county fair exhibition, a 4-H program, or similar exhibition or educational program.